asger-finding/tanktroubleaddons/README.md

 [![Opera Addons](https://img.shields.io/badge/Opera-21262d.svg?&style=flat-square&logo=opera&logoColor=c9d1d9)]()

 TankTroubleAddons v2, a complete rewrite of the original addons compatiable with the obligatory migration to Manifest V3.
 (Thanks, Google!)\
-Written in TypeScript with a SASS preprocessor, compiled with Gulp.
+Written in TypeScript with a SASS preprocessor, compiled with gulp.

 ## Minimum browser version